 My name is Paddy Hirsch.
 I’m a writer, a journalist, and an explainer.

 I’ve worked in news for nearly 20 years, but recently I’ve been writing fiction.
-My first novel, The Devil’s Half Mile, comes out in the US on June 5, 2018.
+My first novel, The Devil’s Half Mile, was published in the US and the UK last year.
 It’s an historical thriller, set in New York in 1799.
 The Devil’s Half Mile is a nickname for Wall Street, so it won’t surprise you to hear the story has themes of high finance, corruption and criminality.
+I’ve just finished a sequel, Hudson’s Kill, which drops in the UK on 4 July and in the US in September.

 I’m also the author of a book called Man vs Markets, Economics Explained, Plain and Simple.
 It’s a lighthearted, jargon-free guide to the financial markets, aimed at regular people who just want to understand what on earth happens on Wall Street.

-When I’m not writing fiction, I work as a consultant to media companies and non-profits, helping them create strategies for the use of video in news storytelling and user engagement.
-I also work as a contributing editor at NPR and American Public Media’s Marketplace.
-I spent seven years at Marketplace, where I was the host of The Marketplace Whiteboard.
+I write at night and on the weekends.
+My day job is working at NPR as the Supervising Editor of The Indicator from Planet Money.
+Before coming to NPR, I spent seven years at Marketplace, where I was the host of The Marketplace Whiteboard.
 It’s an online video series, featuring pithy, two-minute explainers of financial terms.

 I got my start in journalism with an internship at the BBC in Glasgow, Scotland.
 I became a field producer for CNBC in Hong Kong and later was a consultant to the Open Broadcast Network in Bosnia.
 I’ve worked as an editor for Direct Capital Markets, Institutional Investor Newsletters, Standard & Poor’s, and the Vietnam Economic Times.